Fish4203/MurderUs/README.md

 - mini games and lots of them
 - commenting
 - documentation
-- rework the task compleation
-- add sign in for min games
 - add mini game urls

 ## how to run it